Frehaa/mpc-games/README.md

 ```
 # Run benchmarks

-At this point everything should be ready, so you should be able to run the benchmarking script.
-The output will be
+At this point everything should be ready, so you should be able to run the
-located in the ``outputs`` folder.
+benchmarking bash script.
+The output will be located in the ``outputs`` folder.
+Note that the scripts does no error handling, so results will have to be manually verified.

 ```
 chmod +x run_benchmarks.sh